MetPX/sarracenia/doc/sr_postv3.7.rst

 permissions and the queue name) can consume from the same queue.
 That requires being able to name the queue.
 In another protocol, such as MQTT, one cannot name the queue, and so this processing pattern is not supported.

+The mapping convention describte in a Topic_ section, allows MQTT to establish separate hierarchies which provides a fixed distribution among the workers, but not exactly the self-balancing shared queue that AMQP provides.

 ..
 NOTE::